Codezz-ops/Codezz-ops/README.md

    Here are some of the projects I've worked on that demonstrate my skills and interests:

-    Nebula: A interactive hacking shell for making hacking easier \
+    Nebula: A interactive hacking shell for making hacking easier
+    BinaryConversion: A simple conversion project to convert deciaml IP's to Hexadecimal IP's

 # Contact Me